nickneos/nickneos.github.io/_posts/2020-09-14-migrating-home-assistant.md

       - MYSQL_ROOT_PASSWORD=<password>  # change this to any password you want.
 Can remove this line after initial setup
 ```

+Some things worth calling out:
+* `volumes:` allows you to persist data between the container and host machine.
+Eg. `~/docker/homeassistant/config:/config` maps `~/docker/homeassistant/config` on the host machine to `/config` in the home assistant container.
+So in other words, to access `/config` in Home Assistant, go to `~/docker/homeassistant/config` on your host machine
+* `restart: always` ensures the conainer always restarts if it stops.
+If it is manually stopped, it is restarted only when Docker daemon restarts or the container itself is manually restarted.
+* `depends_on:` allows you to specifiy dependencies between containers.

 I also recommend adding [Portainer](https://www.portainer.io/), which is a container that lets you manage all your containers via a webui.

 Add the below to the `docker-compose.yml` file for inluding Portainer: